-- Where applicable, a candidate must ensure that his final examination results are sent by the principal of his school to the Rector of Saint Patrick's College, Maynooth at least two weeks before the date of entry. - All candidates for Maynooth University Courses must fulfil the registration and matriculation requirements of Maynooth University. - Candidates for the First Year University Class should have applied for University entry through the Central Applications Office.
-All applicants must be eighteen years of age at the point of entry. - Candidates for the Diploma in Philosophy and Arts require a pass-grade (A-D) in five subjects in the Leaving certificate or its equivalent, of which three qualify as academic subjects in the MU syllabus. - Seminarians who do not have Leaving Certificate Latin or its equivalent must take a two-year Latin course before they proceed to the study of Theology.
+- Where applicable, a candidate must ensure that his final examination results are sent by the Principal of his school to the Rector of Saint Patrick's National Seminary, Maynooth at least two weeks before the date of entry. - All candidates for Maynooth University Courses must fulfil the registration and matriculation requirements of Maynooth University. - Candidates for the First Year University Class should have applied for university entry through the Central Applications Office.
+All applicants must be eighteen years of age at the point of entry. - Candidates for the Diploma and Higher Diploma in Philosophy and Arts require a pass-grade (A-D) in five subjects in the Leaving certificate or its equivalent, of which three qualify as academic subjects in the MU syllabus. - Seminarians who do not have Leaving Certificate Latin, or its equivalent, must take a two-year Latin course before they proceed to the study of Theology.

-All candidates for admission to Saint Patrick's College, Maynooth as seminarians are required to comply with the regulations set out in the official List of Requirements, copies of which may be had on application to the candidate's Bishop.
+All candidates for admission to Saint Patrick's College, Maynooth as Seminarians are required to comply with the regulations set out in the National Admissions Policy, copies of which may be had on application to the candidate's Bishop.

-Further information is available from: The Rector's Office, The National Seminary, Saint Patrick's College, Maynooth seminary@spcm.ie www.maynoothcollege.ie/seminary +353 1 708 3727
+Further information is available from:

+The Rector's Office, The National Seminary, Saint Patrick's College, Maynooth seminary@spcm.ie

+www.sppu.ie/seminary

++353.1.708.3727